Duality and the well-posedness of a martingale problem: Examples

 Hence we have shown the existence of $U_1,\dots,U_m$ with \eqref{eq:U}.
-Second, note that we can actually show existence of $U_1, U_2,\dots$ such that \eqref{eq:U} holds for any finite subset by a projective argument.
-Finally, we note that $U_1,U_2,\dots$ are exchangeable such that de Finetti's theorem tells us that there is $\mathcal P([0,1])$-valued random variable $X_t$ such that $U_1,\dots,U_m$ are independent given $X_t$, i.e.
+By a projective limit argument we can extend this construction to show existence of $U_1, U_2,\dots$ such that \eqref{eq:U} holds for any finite subset.
+The resulting sequence $U_1,U_2,\dots$ is exchangeable.
+Hence, by de Finetti's theorem there is a $\mathcal M_1([0,1])$-valued random variable $X_t$ such that $U_1,U_2,\dots$ is independent given $X_t$.
+In particular we have

+But this is exactly \eqref{eq:toshow}.
+Moreover, \eqref{eq:toshow0} holds by Proposition~\ref{l3}.
+Hence, well-posedness of the $(G_X, \mathcal H_X)$-martingale problem follows.
+Since $Y$ is Feller, and $\mathcal H_X$ is convergence determining (since $[0,1]$ is compact), $X$ is Feller as well by Theorem~\ref{T1}(ii).
+By Proposition~\ref{p.loccomp-cadl}, there is a modification with \cadlag paths.
+Moreover, since $G_X$ is second order, the solution has a version with almost surely continuous paths; see Proposition~4.5 in \cite{DGP12}.
+This process is usually referred to as the \emph{Fleming-Viot measure-valued process}. \end{example}